SimpleLuke/induction-api/README.md

 Induction API is a self-motivated backend project for Hargreaves Lansdown interview.

 The API is built with Node.js with TypeScript and served as a REST API for mobile client.
+(Check the iOS App [Here](https://github.com/SimpleLuke/InductionApp-Swift))

 The features include user registration, user login, completing and undo an induction chapter about Hargreaves Lansdown.